Expanding ambulance services for all across India

 In addition, ZHL operates an Ambulance Outsourcing model where ZHL provides a fully equipped ambulance with a trained driver and a paramedic to hospitals who outsource this aspect of their business to concentrate on their core specialties of treating patients.

-The Indian health care sector is expected to reach more than US$100 billion by 2015, according to Fitch Ratings Agency.
-While the government recently launched a program for improving health care delivery across rural India, many of the consumers will be in low-income areas, where there is a clear lack of available, affordable and acceptable emergency products and services.
-ZHL thus also provides much needed training and capacity building for paramedics employed in emergency service.
+The Indian health care sector was expected to reach more than US$100 billion by 2015, according to Fitch Ratings Agency.
+While the government has launched a programme for improving health care delivery across rural India, many of the consumers are in low-income areas, where there is a clear lack of available, affordable and acceptable emergency products and services.
+ZHL also provides much needed training and capacity building for paramedics employed in emergency service.

 ZHL believes that the private sector has an important role to play, and through the innovative use of cross-subsidizing models, the private sector, the public sector and the poor can benefit.